-Your health care provider is the best source of information about the vaccinations you need.
+Your doctor is the best source of information about the vaccinations you need.

 How it’s given: By injection or nasal spray.

 How often/when to get it: Once a year, typically starting in September through the end of the flu season.
-The earlier you receive it, the better your protection.
+The earlier you get it, the better your protection throughout the season.

-Who should get it: All adults should receive the vaccine in some form.
-The nasal spray vaccine is approved for adults up to age 49 who are in good health and not pregnant.
-There are also options such as egg-free shots for those with severe egg allergies, shots using smaller needles that don't penetrate as deeply, and high-dose injections for people who are more vulnerable, like those over age 65.
+Who should get it: All adults should get the vaccine in some form.
+The nasal spray version is approved for adults up to age 49 who are in good health and not pregnant.
+There are some other options, such as egg-free shots for those with severe egg allergies, and shots using smaller needles that don't pierce as deeply, and high-dose injections for people who are more vulnerable, like those over age 65.

 How it is given: By injection.

 How often/when to get it: There are two pneumococcal vaccines.
 If you are a healthy adult over age 65, it's now recommended you receive both vaccines.
 The timing and sequence of the vaccines will vary depending on what vaccine you may have previously had.
 Doctors recommend another dose 5 years later for people with chronic kidney failure or other conditions that lower their ability to fight infection.
 They also say that people who get their first dose before age 65 get a second dose after 65.

-Who should get it: All adults 65 years of age and older; adults 64 and younger who:
+Who should get it: All adults 65 and older; adults 64 and younger who: